sagemath/trac_to_gh/Issue 3440.md

 # Issue 3440: Our PolyBoRi's GB calculation in AES mode is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3440

 Original creator: malb